Kony 2012: Synopsis

 The film documents the Invisible Children's plans and efforts to capture Joseph Kony.
 It describes Kony's actions with his rebel militia group Lord's Resistance Army (LRA), including forced recruitment of child soldiers, and the regions (northern Uganda, the Democratic Republic of the Congo, and South Sudan) in which they have been active.

-It is introduced with the song "02 Ghosts I" by Nine Inch Nails, and the text “Nothing is more powerful than an idea whose time has come.
-Nothing is more powerful than an idea is now.” on the screen.
-Then, a view of the sun shining at the earth is shown, and Jason Russell speaks the phrase “Right now, there are more people on Facebook than there were on the planet 200 years ago.
+It is introduced with the song "02 Ghosts I" by Nine Inch Nails, and the text "Nothing is more powerful than an idea whose time has come.
+Nothing is more powerful than an idea whose time is now."
+Then, a view of the sun shining at the earth is shown, and director Jason Russell speaks the phrase '"Right now, there are more people on Facebook than there were on the planet 200 years ago.
 Humanity's greatest desire is to belong and connect, and now, we see each other.
 We hear each other.
 We share what we love.
-And this connection is changing the way the world works.”.
+And this connection is changing the way the world works."
 The first scene after introduction shows the birth of Jason Russell's son Gavin.
 The film contains rich sound design and 3D animations of pictures mapped over an earth globe, as well as of a crowd of people from bird's-eye view.

-One of the main people feature in the film is a young Ugandan named Jacob Avaye, whose brother was killed by the LRA.
+One of the main people featured in the film is a young Ugandan named Jacob Avaye, whose brother was killed by the LRA.
 In response, director and founder of Invisible Children, Jason Russell, promises Jacob that he will help "stop Kony".